upenndigitalscholarship/petrodelphia/pages/data.md

 ## Collection Metadata

 This table provides the ability to view, sort, and search the collection contents.
-Use the “Excel” or “CSV” button below to download filtered metadata in either of those formats.
-Alternatively, click the “Download” button at top right to export the full metadata in other formats.
+Click the “Download” button at top right to export the full metadata in CSV, JSON, or other formats.